FluxCD Tutorial

 Let's cleanup everything until now.

-• Go to kustomizations and delete podinfo.
-With prune enabled it will delete all generated resources.
+kustomizationsand deletepodinfo.
+With prune enabled it will delete all generated resources. - Go to

 Deploy a sample application using Flux HelmRelease